Following the ancient Berber trail on our mountain bike tour Morocco

 - You’ll have a go on moderate technical features, such as small rock gardens, small drops and steeper sections, but may get off and walk certain technical features

 - You ride more than once a week throughout your biking season

 - And the ‘+’ part of ‘Intermediate+’ means that you will be aiming to tackle more of those moderate technical features

-- You have a reasonable level of mountain bike fitness, exercising at least twice a week for one hour or more, throughout the whole year
+- You have a good level of mountain bike fitness, exercising at least twice a week for one hour or more, throughout the whole year

 - You can ride a mountain bike for up to six hours per day at a moderate pace, with snack and photo stops, for four or more consecutive days